+Plot – Are we safe once we go over out mental boundaries?
+For some people, facing every day, the job, life, it’s kind of easy.
+It’s just routine.
 For other ones, it’s a challenge against life – always – and if a small detail goes on the wrong direction, it feels like we’re not safe at all…

 I swipe a veil of powder over my skin moisturized by vitamin C cream and finish with mascara.
 I pick up the lipstick called “scorched earth” that the store clerk convinced me to buy.
 I love the effect on my lips, but I have a feeling I’m flashing a signal and getting people’s attention.
 Some may wonder why I have enhanced my figure so much, and more importantly for whom.
-I take a square of toilet paper and wipe off the excess lipstick until my lips take on an almost natural color.
+I take a square of toilet paper and wipe off the excess lipstick until my lips take on almost natural color.

 As I pour the freshly brewed tea into my cup, the aroma crosses my nostrils and I feel my face relax.
 It is as if particles hatch inside my nose and I am transported to an island far from home: just me and some books to read.
 I sip my tea and with one finger I adjust the placemat so that it is aligned with the edge of the table.
 I don’t eat anything, I allowed myself some bread the night before.

 I stow the planner in my bag and stare at what I visualize as a crack in my everyday life.
 What if, as soon as I leave the house, I do something that can’t be undone?
 I find it disarming how a spilled cup has changed my mood and although the sponge absorbs the stain, the placemat is once again aligned with the edge of the table and my way of analyzing any dissimilarities, still it doesn’t make me feel calm.

 Standing at the front door, I let out a deep sigh and walk toward the bus stop.
-When I meet my reflection, I look at my lips and moisten them to fade the color of my lipstick, which still looks strong.
-I look around, seeking for distractions, all the while thinking that in less than eight hours, I will be home.
+When I see my reflection, I look at my lips and moisten them to fade the color of my lipstick, which still looks strong.
+I look around, seeking distractions, all the while thinking that in less than eight hours, I will be home.
 I know it’s not perfection, but it’s the only condition I can bear.